Chapter 1: Introduction to Templates

 Example: Multi-Platform Maintenance Challenges

-Imagine you have written three versions of a function.
-These are foo(int, int), foo(double, double), and foo(char, char).
+Imagine you have written three versions of a function: foo(int, int), foo(double, double), and foo(char, char).
 Each version performs the same task for different data types.

 Now assume that the organization maintains three different platforms, where a platform refers to the underlying hardware.
 For example, one platform may use a Broadcom chipset, the second an STMicroelectronics chipset, and the third a Samsung chipset.
 Each platform maintains a separate codebase, typically managed as separate version control branches.
 If a bug is discovered in foo(int, int) and corrected, you must manually replicate the fix if the same issue applies to the other two versions.
 This needs to be done across all three functions.

 This results in three changes per platform.
 Since there are three platforms, a total of nine changes must be made to apply a single fix consistently.
-Porting, in this context, refers to replicating the same change across all relevant platforms and codebases.
-By contrast, using a single template-based implementation means that the same correction would require only one change per platform.
-This reduces the total number of changes from nine to three.
+By contrast, using a single template-based implementation means that the same correction would require only one change per platform, reducing the total number of changes from nine to three.
 This reduction represents a substantial improvement, especially in large codebases consisting of millions of lines of code.
-By a fix, we mean a modification to the source code that resolves a specific defect or incorrect behaviour.

 Type Safety and Compile Time Checking with Templates

 The compiler performs strict type checking when a template function is invoked.
 Template argument deduction ensures that the types of the passed arguments are validated at compile time.
-At this stage, it is not necessary to focus on the syntax or internal mechanics of templates.
-We will revisit these concepts in the next chapter.
 The purpose of this section is to highlight one practical benefit of using templates, namely stronger type safety.

 The Problem with Implicit Type Conversion